 Dr. Denson received his medical degree from the Medical College of Virginia in Richmond, VA.
 His primary focus is to determine the molecular basis for alterations in growth hormone signaling in inflammatory bowel diseases (IBD).

-Dr. Jurickova received her medical degree from Charles University in Prague, Czech Republic.
+Dr. Jurickova received her medical degree from Saint Charles University in Prague, Czech Republic.
 Currently, she is studying regulatory T lymphocytes from healthy donors and IBD patients, focusing on cytoplasmic signal transducers and intracellular cytokines.

 Courtney received her BS in biology from the University of Cincinnati in 2014.
 She has been a member of the Denson Lab since the fall of 2014 and her lab work includes the processing of many patient samples from several multi-center studies.
 Outside of the lab, Courtney enjoys cheering on the Reds and training for her first half marathon.